We have five factories and 19 years of experience in plant extracts

 5. Benefits for Cardiovascular Health

 Citrus bioflavonoids have been extensively studied for their potential benefits in promoting cardiovascular health.
 These natural compounds are known to play a crucial role in maintaining the integrity and function of blood vessels, as well as supporting overall heart health.
-Here are some of the key benefits of Citrus bioflavonoids for cardiovascular health:
+Here are some of the key benefits of citrus bioflavonoids for cardiovascular health:

 1. Improved Blood Flow: Citrus bioflavonoids help to strengthen the walls of blood vessels, which can improve blood flow and reduce the risk of blood clots.
 This is particularly important for individuals with conditions such as atherosclerosis, where the narrowing of arteries can lead to reduced blood flow.